You qualify to apply for this program if:

 The Studio Startup program is limited to a small number of founders each cohort.

-We held an info session where we shared more details about the program and answer questions on September 10.
-You can view an archive of the session.
+We will be holding an info session where we shared more details about the program and answer questions on April 28.
+You can register here.

 A selection committee (made of up participating mentors, investors, and DMG organizers) will review and score all applications based on strength and fit with our criteria.
 The strongest applicants will be interviewed by our program coordinators for final selection.